-In order to measure pH, we need a measuring instrument with a sensitivity to hydronium ions that determines the pH.
-It’s a voltmeter
+In order to measure pH, a measuring instrument sensitive to the hydronium ions that determine the pH value is required.
+This is a voltmeter

-The basis of the measurement consists in taking a sensor with a glass membrane sensitive to hydronium ions (pH electrode)
+The measuring principle consists of taking a sensor with a glass membrane sensitive to hydronium ions (pH electrode)

-and in observing the reaction between the membrane and the sample: potential measurement
+and observing the reaction between the membrane and the sample: measuring potential

 This potential is compared to a reference potential delivered by a non-pH-sensitive electrode, by diffusion of an electrolyte towards the sample through a diaphragm: reference electrode (Ag/AgCl).

-A solution’s pH is thus the potential difference between both electrodes according to Nernst’s equation
+The pH of a solution is therefore the potential difference between the two electrodes according to Nernst’s equation

 E = E0 + 2.3RT / nF * log [H3O+]